cthies/nextjs-mongodb-auth/README.md

 ### Add your MongoDB credentials for development

-Create a new file in your root directory: .env
+Create a new file in your root directory: .env.local

-Copy the credentials from your database to .env to define DB_URI
+Copy the credentials from your database to .env.local to define DB_URI
 ```
 DB_URI=mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.ve9hms1.mongodb.net/?retryWrites=true&w=majority
 ```